zackliu/chatgpt-samples/signalr/AIStreaming/ReadME.md

 ### Steps

 Edit `appsettings.json` and update the `Endpoint` and `Key` to be the endpoint and key of your Azure OpenAI instance.
-Find how to  [here](https://learn.microsoft.com/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-csharp#retrieve-key-and-endpoint).
+Find how to get endpoint and key [here](https://learn.microsoft.com/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-csharp#retrieve-key-and-endpoint).
 Update the `model` to your deployment name of Azure OpenAI.